 Energy Transfer

-Something which slows down the rate of heat transfer
+Something that slows down the rate of heat transfer

 is called an insulator.